hyperspy/hyperspy-doc/current/_sources/user_guide/io.rst.txt

 This is a format developed by the digitalsurf company to handle various types of scientific measurements data such as profilometer,SEM,AFM,RGB(A) images, multilayer surfaces and profiles.
 Even though it is essentially a surfaces format, 1D signals are supported for spectra and spectral maps.
-Metadata parsing is supported, including user-customised metadata, as well as the loading of files containing multiple objects packed together.
+Specifically, this file format is used by Attolight SA for the its Scanning Electron Microscope Cathodoluminescence (SEM-CL) hyperspectral maps.
+Metadata parsing is supported, including user-specific metadata, as well as the loading of files containing multiple objects packed together.

 The plugin was developed based on the MountainsMap software documentation which contains a description of the binary format.

 .. _empad-format: